May 2024

 • Public access guidelines

-On July 11th 2013, the Cosmetic Regulation (EC) No 1223/2009 specified a regulatory framework covering cosmetics and personal care products placed on the EU market, including requirements for maintenance of an up to date Product Information File (PIF).This requires a more extensive set of data, promoting better consumer safety.
+On July 11th 2013, the Cosmetic Regulation (EC) No 1223/2009 specified a regulatory framework covering cosmetics and personal care products placed on the EU market.
+These include requirements for maintenance of an up-to-date PIF which requires a more extensive set of data, promoting better consumer safety.
+RPs must keep PIFs for 10 years from the date the last batch of the product was sold on the EU market and in at least two separate locations.

 Responsible Person